-India Driver Tours also has some off the shelf tours that take you to the most famous sights in Northern India and they can also offer you some hotels.
+India Driver Tours also has some off-the-shelf tours that take you to the most famous sights in Northern India and they can also offer you some hotels.
 Their prices may be better as they usually have some deals with hotels in the cities where they operate.

 You can also opt for something in between where you customize one of their tours to your liking or ask them to fine-tune an itinerary you had in mind.

 In addition to the itinerary, you will also have to decide on the car you would like to be driven around in.
-Car classes are similar to what you’re used when picking a rental car.
+Car classes are similar to what you’re used to when picking a rental car.

 Next, you can start dreaming of your India vacation.

 Once the big day is there your driver will be waiting for you at the airport upon arrival.
 He will chauffeur you to the hotel and you can arrange the travel schedule with him in more detail.

 He will inform you about the sights there’re to see and you can decide on what you want to see and things you may want to skip.
 You can decide when you want to be picked up.

 Some days you may have a jam-packed day and may want to leave early, other days you can sleep in, treat yourself to an extensive breakfast, or return to the hotel somewhat earlier to enjoy the pool.